 3L students (56 or more earned and in-progress credits) receive priority in the Lottery registration process.
 This means that the Lottery program cycles through all 3L bids before moving on to 2L bids (2L = 30 to 55.999 earned and in-progress credits).
 In rare cases, limited seats are set aside for 2L students (such as in clinics with student director positions).

 Generally, students should list course choices in order of preference.
 The most desired course should be listed first, and so on.
 Students should also prioritize the following:

 • Courses or exercises likely to fill quickly due to high demand and/or small class size (including many clinics and seminars);

-• Courses that are JD program requirements (such as Professional Responsibility, Con Law II, or 3L writing requirement seminars for 3Ls);
+• Courses that are JD program requirements (such as Professional Responsibility, Upper Division Constitutional Law Requirement courses, or 3L writing requirement seminars for 3Ls);

 • Courses or exercises necessary to complete requirements for a concentration or joint/dual degree program;

 • Courses that are foundational prerequisites for upper division classes.